8 March 2020

 04 Mohombi – Winners (12th, 26 points)

 Added some dancers to elevate his song, and he needed to, as the more I heard it, the less I liked it.
-Outside the refrain, there’s nothing much there.
+Outside the refrain, there was nothing much there.
 5/10

 05 Hanna Ferm – Brave (4th, 94 points)

 Faultless performance by my favourite this year.
 She had the best song and I especially love that she did it all her own.
+No dancers or fancy lights or anything.
+Just Hanna alone.
 I love her voice too, especially that sultry/raspy lower tone.
 She was third on the televote with 69 points – just two behind the winner.
 The jury stiffed her with only 25 points.
 A disgrace.
 9/10

 06 Mendez & Alvaro Estrella – Vamos Amigos (11th, 40 points)